Scratches (video game): Gameplay

 Scratches uses a first-person perspective to navigate around the house.
 Using only a mouse, the player can access various rooms and other places in order to solve the mystery of both Blackwood and Milton's disappearances.
-It features music and special sound effects by the now-defunct Cellar of Rats, which contribute to the fearsome ambience experienced at the mansion, crypt, greenhouse and church.

-The game is heavily influenced by the H.P.
-Lovecraft mythos and several direct references to Lovecraft works make their appearances in Scratches.
-There are in-game references to the Necronomicon, De Vermis Mysteriis, Lovecraft's story "The Mountains of Madness," as well as one critic of Michael's book being called R'yleh.
-Michael states in the game he had just moved to Rothbury from Providence, Rhode Island-the hometown of Lovecraft.
+It features music and sound effects by composer Cellar of Rats.
+The game is heavily influenced by H. P. Lovecraft and makes references to his works such as the Necronomicon, De Vermis Mysteriis, The Mountains of Madness, and the city of R'yleh.
+Michael also states that he moved to Rothbury from Lovecraft's hometown of Providence, Rhode Island.

 Development

-Scratches was developed by a two-man team in Buenos Aires, Argentina.
-Agustin Cordes did the programming and design, while Alejandro Graziana did the art direction.
-They brought in ambient composer Cellar of Rats to handle the audio.
-The developers never intended to have a soundtrack, but after hearing Cellar of Rats work, they decided that it would add to the unsettling and cinematic atmosphere.

-The developers opted to create their own engine called Scream (Simple Creation Engine for Adventure Makers), rather than licensing a pre-existing engine.
-The Scream engine utilised a combination of pre-rendered graphics and 3D, creating what the team referred to as “pseudo 3D”, an effect which was hard to create using existing adventure game engines.
+Scratches was developed by a two-man team in Buenos Aires.
+Agustín Cordes did the programming and design, while Alejandro Graziani did the art direction.
+The developers opted to create their own game engine called SCREAM (Simple CReation Engine for Adventure Makers) rather than licensing a pre-existing engine.
+SCREAM utilised a combination of pre-rendered and 3D graphics, creating what the team referred to as "pseudo-3D", an effect which was hard to create using existing adventure game engines.